Linseed or walnut? Which painting oil should you choose?

 We can recommend Spectrum Cold Pressed Linseed Oil.

-Linseed stand oil: this oil has thickened by being heated, and is used in recipes for paint mediums, and for glazing.
+This oil is thickened by being heated, and is used in recipes for paint mediums, and for glazing.
 It dries slowly and smooths out brush marks for a uniform finish.

 We can recommend Michael Harding Refined Linseed Stand Oil.

-Poppy oil: A pale, slow drying oil which adds a buttery texture to the paint.
+A pale, slow drying oil which adds a buttery texture to the paint.
 It dries more slowly than linseed oil, and is good for mixing pale colours such as whites, yellows and light blues.
-It is better used for thin applications of paint.
+This type of oil is best used for thin applications of paint.
 Thick paint can crack when completely dry if poppy oil has been used.

-Walnut oil: This oil has a glossy finish, is pale in colour and yellows less over time than linseed oil.
-It is faster drying than poppy oil.
-It is often used for whites, pale blues and yellows.
+This oil has a glossy finish, is pale in colour and yellows less over time than linseed oil.
+Walnut oil is faster drying than poppy oil and is often used for whites, pale blues and yellows.
 It doesn’t keep as long as other oils, and can ‘go off’ in storage.

 Kremer Walnut Oil is a good choice.